bytecodealliance/wasmtime/docs/cli-options.md

 ## `config`

-This subcomand is used to control and edit local Wasmtime configuration settings.
+This subcommand is used to control and edit local Wasmtime configuration settings.
 The primary purpose of this currently is to configure [how Wasmtime's code caching works](./cli-cache.md).
 You can create a new configuration file for you to edit with: